 Buying a home is one of the biggest decisions you’ll ever make — and being prepared ahead of time with a preapproval letter can make the process a lot smoother.

 A mortgage preapproval letter gives you a leg up in the buying process by showing how serious you are about purchasing a home and how much you can borrow, especially now.

-Your lender will need some key information for you to get preapproved, such as proof of assets and income, credit history, and employment verification.
-Lending standards for new home buyers are tougher than they’ve been in years due to the pandemic’s impact on employment and the economy.
+Lending standards for new home buyers are tougher than they’ve been in years due to the pandemic’s impact on employment and the economy, which makes it all the more important to get a mortgage preapproval and stay on top of it.

-These tightened lending standards make it all the more important to stay on top of your mortgage preapproval.
 “People are going on furlough and losing their jobs, so it’s affecting the preapproval process.
-Extra overlays on top of traditional guidelines are happening now more than ever now because of COVID-19,” says Chris Devin, branch manager at CrossCountry Mortgage in Norwell, Massachusetts.
+Extra overlays on top of traditional guidelines are happening more than ever now because of COVID-19,” says Chris Devin, branch manager at lender CrossCountry Mortgage in Norwell, Massachusetts.

 What Is a Mortgage Preapproval?

 Not getting preapproved before shopping for a home is a rookie mistake.
 With the tight housing inventory these days, most serious sellers expect a preapproval letter when you walk through the door, and certainly by the time you might make an offer.

 A mortgage preapproval tells you (and your seller) the amount of money you can borrow from a lender to buy a home.
 The lender does a hard credit check and assesses the applicant’s income, assets, and debts to calculate your debt-to-income and loan-to-value ratios and determine whether you qualify for a mortgage — and for how much.